leibniz-psychology/bawwab/README.rst

 (This software is probably not very useful to you.
 It is heavily branded and has lots of hard-coded assumptions.)

-Depends on trash-cli, mashru3 on the target.
+Depends on trash-cli, mashru3 and borg backup on the target.

 Prerequisites
 -------------